LeyliG/LeyliG/README.md

 ### :woman_student:  :woman_technologist: Brief Intro:

+Hi there!
+My name is Leyli (Aya) Garryyeva.
 I am a PhD student studying Computer Science and Data Sientist with over 5 years of experience cleaning, statistically analyzing, visualizing, and modeling data for research and decision-making.

 - 📚 During my PhD, I am focusing on cutting-edge research in applying AI and Machine Learning (ML) to improve human lives and experiences.
 - 🌱 Currently, I am exploring applications of causal inference in various domains and building my project portfolio.